Lawyers go on strike against model courts

 The poor litigants were like a rolling stone wandering here and there in search of lawyers to appear in courts but in vain.
 As a result, all cases including high profile cases in lower courts have had to be adjourned without any hearings.

-The sources said that lawyers of RBA will not appear in courts next two days Tuesday and Wednesday.
-The RBA President Syed Tanvir Sohail told ‘The News’ that they have observed strike on the directions of Punjab Bar Council (PBC) against establishment of model courts.
-Licence of lawyers will be cancelled immediately if they will appear in model courts, he warned.
+Lawyers of RBA will not appear in courts next two days Tuesday and Wednesday.
+The RBA President Syed Tanvir Sohail told ‘The News’ that they have observed strike on the directions of PBC against establishment of model courts.

-Our correspondent adds from Karachi: Lawyers forcibly got stopped proceedings in model criminal trial courts set up in city court in Karachi Monday.
-The lawyers are taking law in their hands as they kicked out lawyers and accused from the courts.
-The judges of model courts went to their chambers by ending proceedings on the pressure of lawyers.

-The public prosecutor exchanged bitter words with the office bearers of Karachi Bar in the model court of South.
-The public prosecutor asked the lawyers to first observe strike in Supreme Court then get them stopped from entering these courts.

 RAWALPINDI: Thousands of litigants on Monday face worst kind of difficulties as lawyers associated with the Rawalpindi Bar Association (RBA) and Islamabad Bar Association (IBA) have gone on strike against establishment of model courts.